ginkgoch/blog/source/_posts/20200106-build-map-xyz-server.md

 ---
 title: Build a XYZ Map Server with MAP SDK
 date: 2020-01-06
-tag: [ javascript, gis, map, service, xyz service, tiling, zoom level ]
+tag: [ node.js, map tutorial, map, build map, map server ]
 ---
 In the previous page: [Quick Started Demos for Map Core](https://github.com/ginkgoch/map-quick-started-demos/blob/develop/README.md), I introduced the basic library of `Ginkgoch Map`.
 It allows developers to draw a map with shapefiles or features with thematic styles, then store it as an image on disk.
 It is a pretty simple and pure demo which could only guide to build some console utilities.
 But `Ginkgoch` is far more powerful than that.
 <!-- more -->